-ESTABLISHMENTS WILL NEED TO PRODUCE MAINTENANCE AND TESTING DOCUMENTS RELATING TO MICROBIOLOGICAL AND CHEMICAL WATER ANALYSIS AND PROVIDE RECORDS OF MAINTENANCE AND OPERATION PROCEDURES FOR DISHWASHING AND LAUNDRY EQUIPMENT AND AIR CONDITIONER MAINTENANCE
+ESTABLISHMENTS WILL NEED TO PRODUCE MAINTENANCE AND TESTING DOCUMENTS RELATING TO MICROBIOLOGICAL AND CHEMICAL WATER ANALYSIS AND PROVIDE RECORDS OF MAINTENANCE AND OPERATION PROCEDURES FOR DISHWASHING AND LAUNDRY EQUIPMENT AND AIR CONDITIONER MAINTENANCE.

 Yes/No Comments

-Water is disinfected: water for
+Water for public use is disinfected.

-consumption and in pools.

 Dishwashing and laundry equipment

 properly functioning: Operating

-temperatures is set at 60 Celsius and the
+temperatures is set at 60 degrees Celsius

-correct dosage of cleaning and disinfecting
+and the correct dosage of cleaning and

-chemicals is being applied.
+disinfecting chemicals is being applied.

 Air-conditioning: Condition of filters

 monitored weekly and proper replacement

 rate of indoor air is maintained.
 The proper

 functioning of ventilation, air exchange,

 and dehumidification equipment is

 checked weekly.
+To keep log in room.

+Alcohol dispenser at entrance and other

+public areas.
+Automatic dispensers are

+recommended.

+Alcohol dispenser at entrance/exit to

+kitchen.

 Dispensers are checked every hour as a

 minimum to ensure the proper

 functioning.
 Dispensers include soap and

-disinfectant solution dispensers,
+disinfectant solution dispensers, hand

-disposable tissue dispensers, and similar
+dryers, disposable tissue dispensers, and

-devices.
+similar devices.

 Install units to dispense disinfectant gel in

-the different areas of the hotel, including
+the different areas of the establishment,

+including the public restrooms used by

+guests and by staff.